bienlim/react-memory-game/README.md

 - `useState`: Used to manage the score, high score, selected cards, and the deck of cards.
 - `useEffect`: Used to fetch card data from the Pokémon TCG API when the component mounts and update the Displayed High score.

+## Styling
+- TailwindCSS: Used for styling the application with utility-first CSS classes.

+## Build Tool
+- Vite: Used as the build tool for faster and leaner development experience.

 ## API
 This project uses the [Pokémon TCG API](https://pokemontcg.io/) to fetch card data.